Ukrainian-History/autoBWF/docs/usage.rst

 as `OHMS <https://www.oralhistoryonline.org/>`_) within a PBCore `instantiationExtension <https://pbcore.org/elements/instantiationextension>`_ element.
 In addition, it is possible to automatically run `lame` to generate an MP3 access file from the target BWF.
 The export dialog allows the user to choose between variable and constant bitrate.
-For VBR, the user can enter the quality level, while for CBR the user can choose the bitrate (in kHz).
+For VBR, the user can enter the quality level, while for CBR the user can choose the bitrate (in kbps).

 .. note::
     The metadata exported to PBCore correspond to the texts visible in the autoBWF GUI at the time that the "Export